rohanKing04/rohanKing04/README.md

-- 👋 Hi, I’m @rohanKing04
+- 👋 Hi, I’m Rohan
-- 👀 I’m interested in ethical hacking, web development, and writing
+- 👀 I’m a full-stack web developer, Penetration tester, and writer.
-- 🌱 I’m currently developing my skills on ethical hacking, web dev and coding
+- 🌱 My hobbies are reading, listening to music, drawing, and other things.
+- I'm a unique lazy guy developing myself and finding ways to get the work done in time and in a better way.
+- I love to learn new things and am interested in developing and building new things; meh!!  :p I also like to break things.
-- 💞️ I’m looking to collaborate on anything that helps me develop my skiills
+- 💞I’m looking to collaborate on anything that helps me develop my skills
-- 📫 How to reach me mail id : rohanking2003@gmail.com
+- 📫Mail id: rohanking2003@gmail.com

 <!---
 rohanKing04/rohanKing04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.